vmware-tanzu-learning/pal-tracker/README.md

 migration lab.

 ## On-Platform Migrations
+### Overview
+Cloud Native guidelines push "Admin Processes" as part of 12 Factors.

+But Kevin Hoffman argues against use of Admin Processe from interactive or off platform shells.
+This is somewhat of what the current CND lab does with flyway migrations and SSH.

+The proposed solution does not completely do away with admin processes, but provides a way to handle on platform, with platform supported tools and methods, all while deploying from the domain's application deployment.

+### Solution
 Flyway is deployed as a dependency with the `pal-tracker` application and runs embedded with the pal-tracker application, both in-process, and as a Spring Cloud Task.